 - Naminé in Kingdom Hearts: Chain of Memories can rewrite people's memories so that they think she's their childhood friend and they're in love with her and so on, if that counts.
 It's not a sudden "as soon as she walks into a room everyone there is in love with her" kind of thing, but it does make her function in the story much the way a Mary Sue would in a fic, except that you're supposed to be thinking "wait who is this chick and why does Sora care so much about her all of a sudden".
-Part of the reason that she is not a Mary Sue is that her power has a very narrow range of people that can be affected by it: she can only use it on Sora or those who are close to his heart.
+She can only use her powers on Sora or those who are close to his heart.

 - Ciel from Tsukihime uses this at Shiki's school to hide her true origin, appearing as the always sexy, always beautiful senior girl in charge of the Tea Ceremony club.

-- Arguably the Jedi Exile has this ability, pulling people in and getting them to do what they otherwise would not.
+- The Knights Ofthe Old Republic Jedi Exile has this ability, pulling people in and getting them to do what they otherwise would not.
 It's much more pronounced if you use this power for evil, as your party members snap out of it after killing whoever you've set them against and react with horror.

 - Presumably this is how the move Attract works in Pokémon.
 If it hits an opponent of the opposite gender, they end up infatuated and may not be able to make a move.
 The effect wears off after the battle ends or the affected Pokémon is switched out.